helix-editor/helix/book/src/keymap.md

 ## Insert mode

-Insert mode bindings are somewhat minimal by default.
+Insert mode bindings are minimal by default.
 Helix is designed to be a modal editor, and this is reflected in the user experience and internal mechanics.
-For example, changes to the text are only saved for undos when escaping from insert mode to normal mode.
-For this reason, new users are strongly encouraged to learn the modal editing paradigm to get the smoothest experience.
+Changes to the text are only saved for undos when escaping from insert mode to normal mode.

+> 💡 New users are strongly encouraged to learn the modal editing paradigm
+> to get the smoothest experience.

 | Key                                         | Description                 | Command                  |
 | -----                                       | -----------                 | -------                  |